 The course has 3 components.
 Taught modules are scheduled on two days a week, and placements and research carried out on other days.

-* Taught course modules (120 credits)
+Taught course modules (120 credits)

-* Research dissertation (60 credits)
+Research dissertation (60 credits)

 The programme consists of the following taught course units, with teaching taking place two days a week in the first year and one day a week in the second year:

-* Care and Counselling in Health Settings
+Care and Counselling in Health Settings

-* Ethics in Genetic Practice
+Education and Ethics in Genetic Practice

-* Education and Communications in Genetics
+Education and Communications in Genetics

-* Advanced Genetic Counselling
+Year 2 Genetic Counselling

-* Year 1: students complete a placement (2 days per week for 16 weeks) in a setting providing services to individuals with disability
+Year 1: students complete a placement (2 days per week for 10 weeks) in a setting providing services to individuals with disability

-* Year 2: students complete two placements (full time, 12 weeks each) in a UK Regional Genetic Service, which includes experience of a minimum of 40 supervised cases.
+Year 2: students complete two placements (full time, 12 weeks each) in a UK Regional Genetic Service, which includes experience of a minimum of 40 supervised cases.
 All students complete one placement in the Service based at St Mary's Hospital in Manchester and the other usually at another Service within the UK.
 Students are assessed on their skill development towards achieving recognised genetic counsellor competencies

 Students also undertake a research project leading to a dissertation.

-Course content for year 1 Clinical Genetics (15 credits)
+Course content for year 1

 Integrative approach to genetic disorders affecting children and adults, focusing on the medical, genetic and psychosocial aspects of the most common.
 Students complete 2 essays discussing management of hypothetical cases and sit a 90-minute case-based exam in June.

-Research Skills (30 credits)
+Research Methods (30 credits)

 Human Genetics (15 credits)